psieradz/botkit-fb-exp/README.md

 A WARNING:

-You may experience serious delays while talking to the bot, the reason being the free tiers of 3 different providers serving pieces of the solution and obviously, free tires doesn't have a very high priority for them.
+You may experience serious delays while talking to the bot, the reason being the free tiers of 3 different providers serving pieces of the solution and obviously, free tiers don't have a very high priority for them.
 The worst lag I experienced took approximately 5 minutes...

 HURRY UP!